 I started with an inspirational goal that I have set for myself before I turn 50.
 I set a goal last year to visit 50 states before I turn 50.
 I decided to have an inspirational reminder, to hang on the cork strip above my computer screen.
 The states on this list is what I have left to visit.
 I have 5 years left to reach this goal, piece of cake.

 The other inspirational piece is my favorite picture and favorite quote.
-If you would like to see this photo and quote, visit here.

 I printed the picture in black and white and the quote onto a plain 8×11 sheet of paper.
 I painted the edges of the canvas board in red and then used a black sheet of scrapbook paper as border for the picture.
 I used mod podge to adhere the scrapbook paper and picture onto the canvas.
 This created a worn and bubble look, that made the picture look aged.
 The mod podge also created a green cast to the picture from the ink bleeding.
 I thought I ruined the picture, and I really like how the picture turned out.